 The first castle was built in the Middle Ages.
 It was in 1500 that began the work undertaken by King Louis XII.
 The castle became the official residence of the royal family.
 The successor of Louis XII, François Ier, his cousin, rebuild the castle The last part that was built was done by Gaston of Orleans, the last great prince in the 17th century.

 The castle was built by Gilles Berthelot, a wealthy financier, in 1510, in the early years of the architectural Renaissance.
 The time of the attacks of castles is gone.
 New residences no longer needed defensive equipment.
 By their ostentation they must show the wealth of their owner.
-Nevertheless, in this stereotyped setting, the castle of Azay le Rideau is an exception: it is fortified, because Berthelot feared the surrounding vandals.
+Nevertheless, in this stereotyped setting, the castle of Azay-le-Rideau is an exception: it is fortified, because Berthelot feared the surrounding vandals.
 But naturally, it is also luxuriously decorated, with tapestries, wall carpets, massive carpentry, large fireplaces, loggias, sculptures and other artistic objects.
-Built during the reign of King Francis II, it is very characteristic as it was placed in the middle of the river, the Indre, and looked like a small island.
-But the building knew by its beauty to stir the jealousy of the great powers of the time, and it was confiscated by the king François Ier.
+Built during the reigns of Kings Louis XII and François Ier, it is very characteristic as it was placed in the middle of the river, the Indre, and looked like a small island.
+But the building knew by its beauty to stir the jealousy of the great powers of the time, and it was confiscated by King François Ier.